High-redshift JWST Observations and Primordial Non-Gaussianity: Halo mass function

 As already shown in \cite{Biagetti:2016ywx} on a similar set of halos at redshifts $z=0$, $1$ and $2$, the Tinker fit \cite{Tinker:2010my} provides a good agreement with the halo mass function measured on the simulations.
 Hence, in what follows, we adopt the Tinker halo mass function parametrized as

 where $\nu$ is the computing using the same linear power spectrum provided as input to the simulations.

 In Fig.~\ref{fig:dndm}, we show the halo mass function at various redshifts in the absence on NGs and assuming NG initial conditions of the local type with $f_{\rm NL}=500$.
-Given the good agreement shown both for Gaussian and NG initial conditions even at $z=8$ and $10$, we are confident that our theoretical predictions for the HMF are realistic within the approximations made.
+The model agrees within $20\%$ of the measurements both for Gaussian and NG initial conditions even at $z=8$ and $10$.
+These differences are reasonable, given that the Tinker mass function has not been tested at such high redshift and that the Rockstar halo finder is not a fully SO (Spherical Overdensity) algorithm.
+Thus, we are confident that our theoretical predictions for the HMF are realistic within the approximations made.